 Thermal satellite systems use the photons' direct surface contact to sense emitted thermal ray.
 Thermal sensors basically observe the surface temperature and thermal characteristics of targets by using single or multiple inner temperature references with which to compare the sensed ray in order to link them to absolute radiant temperature.
 Universally employed thermal imaging systems comprise of infrared (IR) imaging radiometers, imaging spectroradiometers, and IR imaging cameras.
-Satellite thermal remote sensing has become known as a prospective tool in detection of pre-earthquake thermal infrared (TIR) anomaly in land surface temperature (LST) within or/and around epicentral regions.
-With satellite TIR data, it is possible to identify large-scale linear structures and short-term disparities of thermal anomalies over tectonic plate boundaries and active faults [45,46].
-Of course, the "thermal anomaly" is an enhanced emission of TIR from the Earth's surface preceding the earthquakes usually generated from satellite data [47].
+Thermal remote sensing has become known as a prospective tool for detection of pre-earthquake thermal infrared (TIR) anomaly in land surface temperature (LST) within or around epicentral regions.
+Satellite TIR data is used to identify large-scale linear structures and short-term disparities of thermal anomalies over tectonic plate boundaries and active faults [45,46].
+Of course, the "thermal anomaly" is an enhanced emission of TIR from the Earth's surface prior to the earthquakes usually generated from satellite data [47].
 Thermal data in seismic studies was first put to application in Russia in 1985 [40].
-Subsequently, various studies have been conducted using satellite-based thermal data such as the AVHRR, MODIS, ASTER, ASAA, and IRIS etc. Generally, there is a correlation between thermal anomaly LST and pre-seismic activity.
-Various researches demonstrate the suitability of thermal images in earthquake study based on thermal anomalies preceding the earthquakes (e.g., [48,49,50-52]).
+Subsequently, various studies have been conducted using satellitebased thermal data such as the AVHRR, MODIS, ASTER, ASAA, and IRIS etc. Generally, there is a correlation between thermal anomaly LST and pre-seismic activity.
+Hence various researchers have demonstrated the suitability of thermal images in earthquake study based on thermal anomalies preceding the earthquakes (e.g., [48,49,50-52]).